-In 2007, maraviroc was approved by the FDA for patients with CCR5-tropic HIV-1 infection [63].
-Maraviroc is a CCR5 antagonist; it blocks replication of the virus by preventing it from entering noninfected CD4 cells via the predominant route of entry, the CCR5 co-receptor [63].
-This medication is intended for use in combination with other antiretroviral agents in treatment-experienced patients with evidence of viral replication and HIV-1 strains resistant to multiple agents [63].
+In 2007, maraviroc was approved by the FDA for patients with CCR5-tropic HIV-1 infection [57].
+Maraviroc is a CCR5 antagonist; it blocks replication of the virus by preventing it from entering noninfected CD4 cells via the predominant route of entry, the CCR5 co-receptor [58].
+This medication is intended for use in combination with other antiretroviral agents in treatment-experienced patients with evidence of viral replication and HIV-1 strains resistant to multiple agents [58].
 Because both fusion inhibitors and CCR5 antagonists block HIV from entering CD4 cells, they are sometimes grouped together under the category of entry inhibitors.
-In 2016, the FDA expanded use of maraviroc to include pediatric patients with CCR5-tropic HIV-1 infection who are 2 years of age or older and who weigh at least 10 kilograms [64].